 - I need you to respect my property and my privacy.
 Do not ask me to share, these are my things, I own them.
 This is my room and I need my privacy.
 I need to know that no one will go through my things without my permission.
 I need you to knock before entering my room.
 I need you to ask before taking one of my clothes.
 They are mine!

 - I am in trouble and I need help.
-I have troubles with the teacher in school, my friends do not want to play with me, I got a D on my math examined I am ashamed.
+I have troubles with the teacher in school, my friends do not want to play with me, I got a D on my math exam and I feel shame.
 I need help and I don’t know how to ask for it.
 Maybe a fight with you will make you ask me if there is anything I need help with and I will be able to tell you what is bothering me.

 - I need to vent.
 I am upset and I can’t manage my feeling so I need to let it out on someone that is around.
 Maybe if I blame someone, it will be easy for me to manage the feelings I have.